Jyotirdeb/speakdict/README.md

 <br>
 <br>
 <br>

-SpeakDict is an Android app which offers a set of tools to help with dictionary and it also has an inbuilt poem speaker :
+SpeakDict is an Android app which offers a set of tools to help with dictionary and it also has an inbuilt poem speaker :<br>
-* A rhyming dictionary, using the Carnegie Mellon University pronunciation dictionary.
+* A rhyming dictionary, using the Carnegie Mellon University pronunciation dictionary.<br>
-* A thesaurus, using the WordNet thesaurus.
+* A thesaurus, using the WordNet thesaurus.<br>
-* A dictionary, using the WordNet dictionary.
+* A dictionary, using the WordNet dictionary.<br>
-* A screen where you can enter your poem text, and have it read aloud back to you by the device's text-to-speech engine (TTS).
+* A screen where you can enter your poem text, and have it read aloud back to you by the device's text-to-speech engine (TTS).<br>

 --------------